fabianp/mord/mord/datasets/descr/copenhagen_housing_survey.rst

         - Infl  Perceived degree of influence householders have on the management of the property (High, Medium, Low).
         - Type  Type of rental accommodation, (Tower, Atrium, Apartment, Terrace).
         - Cont  Contact residents are afforded with other residents, (Low, High).
-        - Freq  Frequencies: the numbers of residents in each class.

     :Missing Attribute Values: None